Reispar/Portfolio/README.md

 # Portfolio
-A brief portfolio of some of Tolulade Ademisoye's project portfolio and expertise.
+A brief portfolio of some of **Tolulade Ademisoye**'s project portfolio and expertise.
 Some projects and repositories are private.

 ## Reinforcement Learning of an Atari Game - Classified -2021
 Using OpenAI Gym environment I developed a project in Imitation Learning & Reinforcement Learning.
 I shared a bit of my experience on medium here https://tolulade-ademisoye.medium.com/converting-your-deep-q-learning-agent-into-json-dffdbb7fe4cc